Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Results

 \subsection{Prompt-Based Results}

 The results in Section \ref{fine_tuning_results_discussion} exhibit clear anomalies when measuring performance gaps using template-based probes.
 A natural question is whether such irregularities arise due to the task-specific fine-tuning step or represent an intrinsic quality of the LLMs.
 To further isolate the issue to LLM pretraining, prompting is used to perform sentiment classification for the Amazon dataset, shedding the need for fine-tuning.
 The experiments are limited to decoder-only models of sufficient size to ensure that classification performance adequately exceeds that of a random classifier.
-The accuracy of these approaches is generally lower than that achieved in the fine-tuning experiments, but remains reasonable.

-Tables \ref{prompt_accuracy_table} and \ref{tuning_accuracy_table} display the average classification accuracy of the prompting and fine-tuning approaches on the Amazon dataset.
+The average classification accuracy of the prompting and fine-tuning approaches on the Amazon dataset is reported in Appendix \ref{appendix_prompt_finetune_tables}.
 Generally, the accuracy of prompt-based classification is lower than the fine-tuning counterpart.
 This is especially true for the oldest model, OPT.
-The best performing method is the 9-shot prompt drawn from SST5 with an accuracy of $71.6$\% using Llama-3-8B.
-As seen in Table \ref{tuning_accuracy_table}, many fine-tuned models approach or outperform this accuracy.
-Nonetheless, as classifiers, the prompted LLMs perform well above a random model.
-Perhaps due to size of the models, reasoning in the form of zero-shot CoT does not significantly improve performance \cite{Wei1}.
+However, newer models still provide good performance through prompting.
+Notably, Qwen-2.5 produces very strong classification accuracy with a 9-shot prompt drawn from SemEval at $92.3\%$.
+Other models also perform fairly well using few-shot prompting.
+Regardless, as classifiers, all prompted LLMs perform well above a random model.
+Perhaps due to model size or limited reasoning tokens, zero-shot CoT does not significantly improve performance \citep{Wei1}.